Vintharas/ngstockholm-angular2-workshop/README.md

     1. **EXERCISES**
         1. Update person details so you can edit properties

+## Part VI.
+Async: Updating our service to get REAL data!

+1. Update service to get real data from an API
+  1. Use angular 2 http service to get people
+  1. Use http service to get a single person
+  1. Use http service to save person (the API doesn't allow it but we can do an as-if)
+  1. **EXERCISES**
+      1. Update star wars service to get real data: get people, get person and save person

+## Part VII.
+Styles!
+## Part VIII.
+Bonus!!!!

 ## Useful References

 * [Barbarian Meets Coding Angular 2 Wiki](http://www.barbarianmeetscoding.com/wiki/angular-2/)